iBicha/playlet/README.md

   - Use the YouTube app to connect using the same Wi-Fi; OR
   - Use the `Link with TV code` to connect

-### Picture-in-picture

-- When viewing a video in full screen, press ⬇️ (down) button on your remote to shrink the video
-- You can browse or search for videos while you watch
-- To restore currently playing video to full screen, press the ✳️ (options) button

-### Customize Invidious instance

-1. Open settings in Playlet
-1. Select Invidious -> Instance
-1. Set a custom instance, or choose a public one hosted by volunteers (from [api.invidious.io](https://api.invidious.io/))
-1. Optionally, Select `Test instance` to make sure it works
-1. Hit save

-> ℹ️ **Note**: If you are logged in when you change the instance, you will remain logged in to the old instance.
-In this case, Playlet will use the old instance to retrieve your subscriptions and your playlists, but will use the new instance for everything else.
-After switching to a new instance, you can log out and log in again to use your profile on the new instance.

 ## Development

 For everything related to Playlet app development, please see the [documentation](./docs/README.md)